volodymyrhudyma/blog/content/blog/2020-11-16-7-reasons-why-every-programmer-should-have-a-blog.md

 You need to dedicate the time, choose the topic and do some initial research before you even make a plan for your next article.

-By writing articles from time to time, you learn to be consistent and prepare a new article whether you feel like or not.
+By writing articles from time to time, you learn to be consistent and do what is planned whether you feel like or not.

 Set up a schedule - a new article once or twice a week and stick to it no matter what.

 ## Summary

+In summary, blogging has many more advantages than no blogging at all, especially if you are an expert in your field and have many topics to share with others.

+Blogging requires a lot of effort and time, but it would definitely pay off in the future.

+If you are still hesitating, **try it out** and see how it goes.
+Good luck!